Magnetic confinement fusion: Magnetic mirrors

 A major area of research in the early years of fusion energy research was the magnetic mirror.
-Most early mirror devices attempted to confine plasma near the focus of a non-planar magnetic field generated in a solenoid with the field strength increased at either end of the tube.
+Most early mirror devices attempted to confine plasma near the focus of a non-planar magnetic field generated in a solenoid, with the field strength increased at either end of the tube.
 In order to escape the confinement area, nuclei had to enter a small annular area near each magnet.
-It was known that nuclei would escape through this area, but by adding and heating fuel continually it was felt this could be overcome.
+It was known that nuclei would escape through this area, but by adding and heating fuel continually it was believed this could be overcome.

 In 1954, Edward Teller gave a talk in which he outlined a theoretical problem that suggested the plasma would also quickly escape sideways through the confinement fields.
 This would occur in any machine with convex magnetic fields, which existed in the centre of the mirror area.
 Existing machines were having other problems and it was not obvious whether this was occurring.
 In 1961, a Soviet team conclusively demonstrated this flute instability was indeed occurring, and when a US team stated they were not seeing this issue, the Soviets examined their experiment and noted this was due to a simple instrumentation error.

 The Soviet team also introduced a potential solution, in the form of "Ioffe bars".
 These bent the plasma into a new shape that was concave at all points, avoiding the problem Teller had pointed out.
 This demonstrated a clear improvement in confinement.
 A UK team then introduced a simpler arrangement of these magnets they called the "tennis ball", which was taken up in the US as the "baseball".
 Several baseball series machines were tested and showed much-improved performance.
 However, theoretical calculations showed that the maximum amount of energy they could produce would be about the same as the energy needed to run the magnets.
 As a power-producing machine, the mirror appeared to be a dead end.

 In the 1970s, a solution was developed.
 By placing a baseball coil at either end of a large solenoid, the entire assembly could hold a much larger volume of plasma, and thus produce more energy.
 Plans began to build a large device of this "tandem mirror" design, which became the Mirror Fusion Test Facility (MFTF).
 Having never tried this layout before, a smaller machine, the Tandem Mirror Experiment (TMX) was built to test this layout.
 TMX demonstrated a new series of problems that suggested MFTF would not reach its performance goals, and during construction MFTF was modified to MFTF-B. However, due to budget cuts, one day after the construction of MFTF was completed it was mothballed.
 Mirrors have seen little development since that time.